-This Annual Report on Form 10-K, including in particular the section entitled "Outlook," contained in Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", contains forward-looking statements regarding future events and our future results that are subject to the safe harbor created under the Private Securities Litigation Reform Act of 1995.
+This Annual Report on Form 10-K, including in particular the section entitled "Outlook," contained in Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", contains forwardlooking statements regarding future events and our future results that are subject to the safe harbor created under the Private Securities Litigation Reform Act of 1995.
 These statements are based on current expectations, estimates, forecasts, and projections about the industries in which we operate and the beliefs and assumptions of our management.
 Words such as "expects," "anticipates," "targets," "goals," "projects," "intends," "plans," "believes," "seeks," "estimates," "continues," "may," variations of such words and similar expressions are intended to identify such forward-looking statements.
-In addition, any statements that refer to projections regarding our future financial performance, particularly in light of sovereign debt issues globally; declines in customer demand for our products; our anticipated growth and trends in our businesses; our future capital needs and capital expenditures; our future market position and expected competitive changes in the marketplace for our products; our ability to innovate new products and technologies; the timing or the effectiveness of our efforts to refocus our operations and reduce our cost structure and the expected amounts of any cost savings related to those efforts; our ability to access credit or capital markets; our ability to part visually to access credit or capital markets; our ability to access credit or capital markets; our ability to access credit or capital markets; our ability to part yearly suppliers; our reliance on assembly and test subcontractors, third party wafer fabricators and independent distributors; the expected activities of our key personnel; the global nature of our operations; the effect of new accounting pronouncements; and other characterizations of future events or circumstances are forward-looking statements.
-Readers are
+In addition, any statements that refer to projections regarding our future financial performance, particularly in light of sovereign debt issues globally; declines in customer demand for our products; our anticipated growth and trends in our businesses; our future capital needs and capital expenditures; our future market position and expected competitive changes in the marketplace for our products; our ability to innovate new products and technologies; the timing or the effectiveness of our efforts to refocus our operations and reduce our cost structure and the expected amounts of any cost savings related to those efforts; our ability to access credit or capital markets; our ability to pay dividends or repurchase stock; our ability to service our outstanding debt; our expected tax rate; the future actions of our third-party suppliers; our reliance on assembly and test subcontractors, third party wafer fabricators and independent distributors; the expected outcomes of intellectual property and litigation matters; the ability to safeguard our patents and intellectual property; potential acquisitions or divestitures; the expected activities of our key personnel; the global nature of our operations; the effect of new accounting pronouncements; and other characterizations of future events or circumstances are forward-looking statements.
+Readers are cautioned that these forward-looking statements are only predictions and are subject to risks, uncertainties, and assumptions that are difficult to predict, including those identified in Part I, Item 1A.
+Risk Factors and elsewhere in our Annual Report on Form 10-K. Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
+We undertake no obligation to revise or update any forward-looking statements except to the extent required by law.